 I’ll confess.
 When I first heard about my husband’s job in Abu Dhabi I didn’t want to come here.
 After having lived in Dubai for over four years and having made regular business trips to Abu Dhabi I thought I knew enough to know that Abu Dhabi was not the place to be.
 Or at least, not a place that I wanted to be.
 I wanted to come back to the UAE yes, specifically to Dubai – the place that we knew well and had loved previously, but faced with an amazing opportunity in Abu Dhabi – it was still exciting, but if I’m honest, initially a little underwhelming.
 Anyway, I was pleased that we had the chance to go back to the UAE at all so I pushed these thoughts aside and knew that we would make the best of our new life in Abu Dhabi.

 I suppose I was nervous to come to Abu Dhabi.
 When we left Dubai in 2011, Abu Dhabi appeared to have very little to offer.
 There was none of the bright lights, things to do and fancy new hotels that Dubai has in multitude – and very little in the way of what appeared to be traditional souks and historic Arabian areas to explore.
 I hated my business trips to Abu Dhabi as despite having visited on a fairly regularly basis I could not seem to get my head around the road system in the unfamiliar city – it felt as though I entered and left the Island of Abu Dhabi from a different road each time – I just couldn’t seem to figure out a fail-safe route!
 And as bad as parking was in Dubai, it was 10 times worse in the heart of Abu Dhabi city.
-Everything just always felt so old (ironic for a country only 42 years old!), cramped and chaotic.
+Everything just always felt so old (ironic for a country so young!), cramped and chaotic.

 When we first landed in Abu Dhabi to live, we were taken by car to our hotel and I looked around as we drove down the island – things had definitely changed.
 I actually recognised a road or two, and there was a whole host of new buildings, hotels and unknown structures that had definitely not been there when we had left.
 I felt positive… Abu Dhabi had clearly been very busy, quietly getting on with building a new future – things were definitely looking up.